jayamal/FindingMovie/README.md

 ```
 ## Installation

-Execute bellow command to compile and package content in to exetable JAR file.
+Execute bellow command to compile and package content in to executable JAR file.
 ```
 mvn clean compile assembly:single
 ```